Pet protection a winter priority

 Cats can also get into trouble with cars during the winter months.
 Dewar explains they will often climb under the wheel wells or under the hoods to stay warm and can be seriously injured or die.

-“Check for small animals hiding by banging around the hood and wheel wells of the care before starting it,” he said.
+“Check for small animals hiding by banging around the hood and wheel wells of the car before starting it,” he said.

 Salt used to reduce ice on walkways, roads and parking lots can irritate pets’ paws according to Derrick Zuber, one of the owners of Muddy Paws in the Guild.

 “It dries out their skin and can cause cracked and sore areas,” he said.

 Dewar suggests the dogs paws be protected to prevent further discomfort.
 Etherington suggested using boots to help safeguard your pet from salt and noted balms are also available for dogs who don’t tolerate boots.